 Thanks to both Pitch Perfect 3 and the latest New Year’s Rockin’ Eve, Britney’s “Toxic” is now stuck in my head, so that’s fun.

 Some of you may not know this, but I’m a big movie nerd.
 Not like the weird “knows a bunch of obscure factoids about all the Tarantino movies” or whatever.
-But I do quite enjoy the behind-the-scenes / making-of stuff — what used to be called “bonus features” on DVDs (remember those things??) — whenever the wife will tolerate sitting thru them with me.
+But I do quite enjoy the behind-the-scenes / making-of stuff — what used to be called “bonus features” on DVDs (remember those things??).

 Our genre of choice is generally horror.
 Now, I’m gonna get nerdy on you for a bit; because there are several sub-types or horror, and I enjoy almost almost all of them.
 Campy, creepy, fun, found-footage, gory, spooky, slasher, supernatural, tense, psychological, revenge, deconstruction, possession.
 For the uninitiated, “deconstruction” is like 2012’s Cabin in the Woods — it pokes fun at the tropes while building on them in unique ways.
 Those are one of my favorite kind; that one in particular is definitely in my top 10 all-time.